 If you have National Trust membership, you can get in for free!

 For details of opening times and more information about the park and house, please see the website

 The park is usually open every day from 10.00 to 17.00 (16.00 on some dates in the winter).
-The only days it is closed are Christmas Eve and Christmas Day, but please check the website for details.
+The only days it is usually closed are Christmas Eve and Christmas Day, but please check the website for details, as sometimes the house and grounds are used for filming in which case it is closed to the general public.
 The house itself usually is open from 12 noon.